 His passing was not unexpected, as he had been in declining health for quite some time.
 Sure there were little rebounds now and again, but the general downward trend was undeniable.
 In a small way Deacon’s departure was a blessing, as it usually is when the thing you have long fearfully anticipated finally arrives, and the crushing dread borne of uncertainty is at last put to rest.

 Deacon had all of the traits you want in a companion: keen intelligence, loyalty, sociability, playfulness, protectiveness, pride, an unwillingness to suffer fools, a certain toughness.
 He would have made a most excellent human.
 His passing leaves a pretty large void in my little life at a vulnerable time, and as major changes are wont to do, has focused my thinking.

-Deacon was with me for thirteen years, seven months, and twenty seven days.
+Deacon was with me for thirteen years, eight months, and twenty eight days.
 In that time the world has changed a great deal, and so have I. When I first met Deacon the blush of youth was still upon me, if faintly.
 But it has since fled, and I now am inescapably old.
 The mirror, painfully honest, does not lie.

 The ground shifts beneath my feet.
 With every passing day this or that piece of the hometown I have known and loved for more than a half century is erased, and yet another marker of my existence disappears into the void.
 Time and change hurtle forward at a pace increasingly beyond my ability, or willingness, to adapt.
 I feel now as though a stranger in my own home, plagued by an acrid, ever-deepening sense of permanent dislocation.